 Abnormal psychology is a division of psychology that studies people who are “abnormal” or “atypical” compared to the members of a given society.

-For instance one may say that an individual who has an IQ below or above the average level of IQ in society is abnormal.
+With this definition, it is necessary to be clear about how rare a trait or behavior needs to be before we class it as abnormal.
+For instance, one may say that an individual who has an IQ below or above the average level of IQ in society is abnormal.

 Violation of Social Norms

 Violation of social norms is a definition of abnormality where a person’s thinking or behavior is classified as abnormal if it violates the (unwritten) rules about what is expected or acceptable behavior in a particular social group.
 Their behavior may be incomprehensible to others or make others feel threatened or uncomfortable.

 Every culture has certain standards for acceptable behavior or socially acceptable norms.

 Norms are expected ways of behaving in a society according to the majority, and those members of a society who do not think and behave like everyone else break these norms and are often defined as abnormal.